 If showing up cute is important to you like it is to me, pack an extra outfit in your carry-on and you can change at the airport when you land.

 I love wearing layers to the airport.
 Although it’s annoying to take off jackets through security, it pays off to feel cozy on the plane.

 I use my layers not only to keep me warm and cozy but also to save space in my suitcase.
 A big winter coat or even a stiff blazer takes up a lot of room and we are all trying to save space in our luggage.

 Moreover, I choose layers that are multifunctional and fairly simple to take off.
 For example, a zip hoodie is easier to get out of in a cramped seat than a thick pullover.
 Then your hoodie can double up as a pillow or blanket.

 Of all the tips in the world on how to survive a long flight in economy, this may just be my favorite.
 I never go on a long-haul flight without wearing socks.
 Firstly, I feel more comfortable with socks on because they keep my feet warm.
 Secondly, wearing shoes on a long flight is seemingly the worst thing ever.

 Bring a pair of soft, lightweight slippers like these to quickly slip off your shoes and slip into heavenly comfort.

 Now, I know you’re all thinking, what if your smelly shoes bother someone nearby?
-We are in Economy still.
+We are in Economy, after all.

 I always tuck my shoes under a blanket, in a bag or in my personal item to keep form bothering anyone.
-Having slippers over your feet should control any unwanted perfumes as opposed to just wearing your socks!
+Having slippers over your feet controls any unwanted fragrances wafting through the cabins as opposed to just wearing socks!